A big winner in Trump's first 100 days? 'Fox & Friends'

-As the political commentariat debates the successes and failures Donald Trump's first 100 days in office, there has been at least one clear winner in the start of his presidency.
+As the political commentariat debates the successes and failures of Donald Trump's first 100 days in office, there has been at least one clear winner in the start of his presidency.

 "Fox & Friends," the show adored by the president more than any other, has seen itself elevated in the public discourse by Trump, going from mere morning gabfest to perhaps the most influential program on cable news.
 And it has enjoyed a ratings surge to boot.